nextstrain/docs.nextstrain.org/src/guides/install/local-installation.md

 # Local Installation

-The following instructions describe how to install `augur` (bioinformatics tooling) and `auspice` (our visualization app) on macOS or an Ubuntu-style Linux distribution using Conda.
+The following instructions describe how to install `augur` (bioinformatics tooling) and `auspice` (our visualization app) **together, in the same Conda environment**, on macOS or an Ubuntu-style Linux distribution.

 > Before digging in, it's worth reading about [the different installation methods](./index) which will install the components behind Nextstrain and allow you to run and visualize analyses on your computer.